alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 ### Discussion

-Logistic regression will not perform well with variables that are very similar or correlated to each other.
-The presence of certain attributes that are similar and correlated to each other could've caused this algorithm to not perform as well.
+For a multi-class problem such as this one, the sigmoid function is replaced by the softmax function.
+The softmax function tends to exaggerate small differences, potentially making the classifier biased towards a particular class even when it is not desired.
+Moreover, logistic regression does not perform well with variables that are very similar or correlated to each other.
+The presence of certain attributes that are similar and correlated to each other could've also caused this algorithm to not perform as well.

 ## Support Vector Machine (SVM)